- Extra Thick Gel Super Glue - Bulk Reef Supply

 - 10 oz bottle (includes two dispensing tips)

 BRS offers the glue in two types, Extra Thick Gel and Thick Gel.
-Both are very inexpensive so we suggest trying both, you will find each one is best for different applications.
+Both are very inexpensive so we suggest trying both to find which one best fits your application.
 We also offer the glue in 20-gram tubes which some reefers find more convenient.

 Extra Thick Gel - This is an extremely thick gel which works well when you need to fill uneven surfaces to bond them together or stand frags vertically.

 Thick Gel - This is a thick glue somewhere between normal super glue and extra thick gel.
-We find this to dry faster and work best when you have to flat surfaces to bond.
+We find this sets faster and works best when you have two flat surfaces to bond.

 BRS Extra Thick Gel Super Glue is 100% reef safe and perfect for attaching corals to frags or aquascaping with rocks and other materials.

-Note: Dispensing tips can be cleaned with acetone to remove excess glue
+Note: Dispensing tips may clogg after use, but can be cleaned with acetone to remove excess glue.

 Great stuff By wendell on 11/2/2019wendell would recommend this product to a friendAmazing stuff especially since you get so much but not only because of the quantity it strong sets great .
 Highly recommend.